Best MLS Database APIs for Real Estate Software Integration

 Frequently Asked Questions

 An MLS API provides direct programmatic access to property listing data for use in custom applications, giving developers full control over how data is retrieved, processed, and displayed.
 IDX refers to the policy framework governing how MLS data can appear on public websites, typically through standardized widgets or feeds with specific display requirements.
-Developers building custom real estate software generally need API access rather than IDX solutions, which are designed for simpler website integrations.
+Teams building custom real estate software generally need API access rather than IDX solutions.

-Pricing varies significantly across providers and models.
-Per-request pricing charges for each API call regardless of results returned, which creates unpredictable costs for search-heavy applications.
-Credit-based or per-record pricing charges only for data actually delivered, offering more predictable budgeting.
-Monthly costs can range from hundreds to thousands of dollars depending on volume, coverage scope, and included property types.
+Pricing varies significantly by provider and model.
+Per-request pricing charges for every API call regardless of whether it returns useful data, which creates unpredictable costs for search-heavy applications.
+Credit-based or per-record pricing charges only for records actually delivered.
+Monthly costs range from a few hundred dollars for limited integrations to tens of thousands for enterprise feeds, depending on coverage and volume.

 Choosing the Right MLS Database API for Your Application